 The results of the study have several implications.
 Firstly for companies, it can provide a deeper understanding, related to the benefits of the diversity of directors (TMT) in the company in order to support the performance based on certain characteristics.
-This can also help companies in building directors' team (TMT) that can support the strategic decision-making process and innovation or creativity so that it can improve the company's performance, particularly in banking sector.
+This can also help companies in bulding directors team (TMT) that can support the strategic decision-making process and innovation or creativity so that it can improve the company's performance, particular in banking sector.
 The research can also provide an overview to companies on the benefits of ebanking technology innovation adoption on their performance, especially at banks.
-Secondly for regulators, the results of this research can be taken into consideration in relation to policies concerning company organs, especially board of directors in supporting the implementation of better corporate governance in Indonesia.
-In addition, the findings in this empirical study might be used as an evaluation material for the regulators in providing empirical input on how the usefulness of policies concerning board of directors (OJK Circular Letter No. 32/SEOJK.04/2015) relating to their roles in making strategic decisions in companies, which will have an impact on company performance.
-Thirdly, for investors, the results of this research taken into consideration in predicting a company performance based can be on certain characteristics of the directors.
+Secondly for regulators, the results of this researcher an be taken into consideration in relation to policies concerning company organs, especially board of directors in supporting the implementation of better corporate governance in Indonesia.
+In addition, the findings in this empirical study might be used as an evaluation material for the regulators in providing empirical input on how the usefulness of policies concerning board of directors (OJK Circular Letter 80 No. 32/SEOJK.04/2015) relating to their roles in making strategic decisions in companies, which will have an impact on company performance.
+Thirdly, for investors, the results of this research can be taken into consideration in predicting a company performance based on certain characteristics of the directors.
 It can be useful in predicting the number of adoptions of e-banking technology innovations and their usefulness in banks.

 This study has several limitations, among others; firstly, the research used only a sample of a sample of commercial banks in Indonesia.
 Future studies might use cross-country samples.
 Secondly, the study used only a measure of the number of adoptions of e-banking technology innovation as a mediating variable to show bank strategy.
 Future studies can use other measures such as the usefulness or the use of e-banking technology innovation adoption.
 The other option is to gather primary data in the form of a questionnaire related to the use of e-banking technology innovation adoption.
-It is also possible to use other mediating variables such innovation or other strategy measures for future research.
-The use of usefulness measures related to the adoption of e-banking technology innovation will be very useful in providing explanatory support when a negative effect of diversity is found on strategies (for example, age diversity) but the results of indirect effects via these variables indicate a positive and significant direction, which has not been explained empirically in this study.
-Third, the research only uses gender, age, and background specialization of education level, functional, or tenure)
+It is also possible to use other mediating variables such innov technology innovation adoption.
+It is also possible to use of usefulness measures related to the adoption of e-banking technology innovation will be very useful in providing explanatory support when a negative effect of diversity is found on strategies (for example, age diversity) but the results of indirect effects via these variables indicate a positive and significant direction, which has not been explained empirically in this study.
+Third, the research only uses gender, age, and background specialization of education related diversity variables; further research can consider other types of diversity (education level, functional, or tenure)